garibaldiviolin/square-root-calculator/README.md

 # square-root-calculator

-A square root calculator using Python, pytest and Babylonian method
+A square root calculator using Python, pytest and Babylonian method.